Johnny-corona-Bolivar/Johnny-Corona/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, Motivated and detail-oriented recent graduate in Cybersecurity, seeking to transition into the field as a SOC Analyst Tier 1 or Junior Cybersecurity Analyst.
+My curiosity in Information Technology (IT) has led me to develop a passion for cybersecurity, Motivated and detail-oriented recent graduate in Cybersecurity, seeking to transition into the field as a SOC Analyst Tier 1 or Junior Cybersecurity Analyst.
 Eager to apply my academic training, hands-on lab experience, i would like  to contribute to a dynamic security operations team.
 Committed to continuous learning and growth within the cybersecurity landscape.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]